-University of Oregon Sustainability Faculty Fellowship Program
+University of Oregon Sustainability Fellowship for Community-Engaged Learning

-- Other partners based on interests of selected fellows
+And others based on interests of selected fellows

-Benefits to Faculty Fellows:
+Benefits to Sustainability Fellows:

 Develop partnerships for community-engaged learning and participatory action research.